What Is VA Disability Compensation?

 - loss of a percentage of tissue from a single breast, or both breasts, from mastectomy or radiation treatment

 VA will pay higher rates for combinations of these disabilities such as loss or loss of use of the feet, legs, hands, and arms, in specific monetary increments, based on the particular combination of the disabilities.
-There are also higher payments for various combinations of severe deafness with bilateral blindness.

 In addition, if you have other service-connected disabilities that, in combination with the above special monthly compensation, meet certain criteria, a higher amount of SMC can also be considered.